-In the area on the Montjuic you can nowadays visit the Olympic stadium or museum or simply have a stroll along this quiet and natural area.
-Due to the bright history and the beautification of the city Because of the Olympic Games, Barcelona has much to offer and many attractions and is a very popular destination for tourists from all over the world.
+In the area on the Montjuic you can visit the Olympic stadium or museum or simply have a stroll along this quiet and natural area.
+Due to the bright history and the beautification of the city due to the Olympic Games, Barcelona has much to offer and is a very popular destination for tourists from all over the world.
 Thus that is to say: Barcelona is never boring!
 Whether you stroll through the the old town, the beachside of Barcelona, the newest and very big part named Eixample or the student and artist area Gracia, you will see that this is a city that provides everything for everyone.

 The old town

 In the old town, a very important part of Barcelona, you will find the Barri Gotic.
-This part is actually where present day Barcelona was originated from and the real heart of Barcelona.
+The Ciutat Vella is actually where present day Barcelona was originated, the real heart of Barcelona.
 Some of its Roman structures still exist today.
-Barri Gothic and its neighbourhoods are now the most fashionable places of the city, a witness to packed cafes at night, and claimed to have one of the best pizza places in the city near Passeig de Born.
+Composed of Barrio Gotico, El Raval and El Born, the neighbourhoods are now the most fashionable places of the city, a witness to packed cafes at night, and claimed to have one of the best pizza places in the city near Passeig de Born.
 This place is quickly becoming a trendy, fashion magnet for people all around the city, and even those who visit the capital of Catalonia.

 You are only minutes away from the large and impressing marketplace, La Boqueria, which is filled with colourful exotic tropical fruits and vegetables, a variety of meats and seafood, cheese and eggs.
 You have to try a fresh-made fruit juice while discovering the rest of the market-hall.

 Just off of Las Ramblas there is the famous Opera house, Liceu, as well as many plaza’s, the big one being Plaça Reial, which is filled with restaurants, bars and clubs.
-The restaurants near or on Las Ramblas do not have the best food, and are a little over priced due to the amount of tourists.
+We reccomend venturing a bit further off Las Ramblas for the best food, as on the main street it can often be tourist targeted prices, so be sure to explore the side streets for all the best deals!
 However it is a great place to grab a beer or a pitcher of sangria and watching people.
 There are many bars around Las Ramblas to choose from since it is the centre of nightlife in Barcelona.

 Especially in the district Raval, on the left side of the Rambla are many cute bars where you can have some Tapas and fresh drinks before heading to one of Barcelona’s numerous clubs.
 One of the famoused ones at the moment is the ROXY BLUE Club near the Plaça Catalunya.
 It has a variety of Salsa-, Dance-, Pop-, and R’n’B music and it is easy to spent a whole night in there!